There’s a saying you’ll see on t-shirts and bumper stickers in Amherst that offers both a pronunciation lesson and an insight:

 Buses operated by the Pioneer Valley Transit Authority (PVTA) take you wherever you want to go, well into the early morning hours and on weekends when school is in session.
 College students simply show their ID to ride as often as they like.
 And through our Zipcar program, you can get 24/7 access to Zipcars parked right on campus.

 Whether by air, rail or bus, traveling to and from Amherst is a breeze.
-Bradley International Airport near Hartford, Conn., is about an hour from campus, and Boston’s Logan Airport is about 2.5 hours away.
+Bradley International Airport near Hartford, Conn., is about an hour from campus, and Boston’s Logan Airport is about two and a half hours away.
 Shuttle transportation from either airport to campus is available.
-Megabus offers daily bus service to New York City, and Amtrak has limited service to Amherst and extensive service to Springfield, Massachusetts, just 30 minutes from campus.
+Megabus offers daily bus service to New York City, and Amtrak has limited service to nearby Northampton and extensive service to Springfield, Mass., just 30 minutes from campus.
 See more transportation options, including shuttle, bus and limousine services.

-We’re proud of our own Lord Jeffery Inn, recently restored to its former glory.
-Right on the Amherst Common and on the doorstep of campus, the Jeff has housed students, alumni, families and the occasional famous poet (Robert Frost) since 1926.
+We’re proud of our own inn, recently restored to its former glory.
+Right on the Amherst Common and on the doorstep of campus, this inn has housed students, alumni, families and the occasional famous poet (Robert Frost) since 1926.
 It’s known for impeccable service, luxurious style, exceptional food and commitment to environmental sustainability.
 There are plenty of other lodging options, though.
 See Amherst's Local Lodging page.